 After a weekend of rest, I gave up the pain pills, and focused on doing what I do best.
 Within a week, I was walking and mowing my 3.5 acre property, and at the 14-day mark, I am basically operational–not running any footraces to be sure, but fully functional.
 So what does this have to do with life?

 I think life is 90% attitude and 10% opportunity.
 “We do what we have to do”, my mom always said.
 More and more I realize the profundity of that statement.
-When we are absorbed in our goals and what has to be done, we seem to overcome what other people might characterize as impossible obstacles.
+When we are absorbed in our goals and what has to be done, we seem to overcome our discouragement and depression and ignore what other people might characterize as impossible obstacles.

 All this can serve as a metaphor for job searching in a tough economy, qualifying ourselves for a position we think is beyond our area of expertise, or taking on a professional or personal challenge.
 The “we do what we have to do” principle can carry us through the impossible.
 I remember a number of times in my life when people told me that my aspirations and goals were impossible.
 In almost every case, they proved to be wrong.
 Why?
 Because I am wonder woman?
 Not at all.
 Because I “did what I had to do”, and made things happen because I had no choice.